 - Repayment habits

-These flexible limits make charge cards especially useful for companies with consistent cash flow, or for those expecting to make many purchases in a short time span.
+These flexible limits make charge cards especially useful for companies with consistent cash flow, or for those expecting to make many purchases in a short time period.

 Credit utilization refers to how much of your available credit is used at any given time, and is expressed as a percentage.
 This factor accounts for a weighty 30% of your FICO credit score.

-Since credit cards come with a spending limit, how much of that credit you use compared to your total available credit will impact your profile.
-Keeping your credit utilization down can help improve your credit score, as it signals to creditors and credit bureaus that you can use it (and pay it off) responsibly.
+Since credit cards come with a preset limit, how much of that credit you use compared to your total available credit will impact your profile.
+Keeping your credit utilization down can help improve your credit score.
+It signals to creditors and credit bureaus that you can use your card, and pay it off, in a responsible manner.
 Conversely, a higher credit utilization ratio brings your credit score down.

 Ramp’s charge card takes the complexity out of corporate finance

-That’s where Ramp comes in.
-We offer corporate cards with no credit checks or personal guarantees, plus unlimited 1.5% cash back on all purchases.
-In addition to the physical cards you’re accustomed to, you can easily set up virtual corporate cards for you and your employees too.
+At Ramp, we offer corporate charge cards with no credit checks or personal guarantees, and unlimited 1.5% cash back on all purchases.
+In addition to physical cards, you can also set up virtual corporate cards for you and your employees.